7510

 274.

-George's manual is not a work for the faint-hearted dilettante, it is a beautifully written clear exposition of exactly what programming the Pegasus means.
+George's manual is not a work for the faint-hearted dilettante, it is a carefully-written definitive exposition of exactly what programming the Pegasus means.

 Here is what looks like a thorough survey of computing in the 50s.